snoyberg/posa-chapter/warp.md

 the server repeats the same formatting again and again.
 So, we also implemented a cache mechanism for date strings.

-We will also explain this topic in Section (TBD:Writing the Parser) and in Section (TBD:Composer for HTTP response header).
+We will also explain specialization and avoiding re-calculation in Section (TBD:Writing the Parser) and in Section (TBD:Composer for HTTP response header).

 ### Avoiding locks